weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 STOKES’ THEOREM

-10.33 Theorem If is a k-chain of class €" in an open set V < R" and if o is a (k - 1)-form of class €' in V, then
+10.33 Theorem If is a k-chain of class  \in " in an open set V < R" and if o is a (k - 1)-form of class  \in ' in V, then

 ©1) [do=| o.
 a 4 voy